amzn/computer-vision-basics-in-microsoft-excel/README.md

 In the example shown in the talk, even the weights of that single neuron were hand-crafted, not actually learned using a training algorithm.
 Even a single neuron would do better that the demo when actually trained.

-### Q7:  Why was the watermark face on the ID not detected and yet Mona Lisa's was?

-We demonstrated the core concept of [a popular face detection algorithm](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework) using just three [Haar-like features](https://en.wikipedia.org/wiki/Haar-like_feature) and two stages, which were hand-crafted to detect the face of Mona Lisa in that specific image.
-The actual features as well as the stages are in practice calculated using Machine Learning, which commonly results in a few thousands of such features, as well as over ten stages.
-Then the system is able to detect over 99% of the nearly frontal looking faces (while a separate pre-trained model is available for faces looking nearly sideways in [OpenCV](https://en.wikipedia.org/wiki/OpenCV)).

-The face shadow on the right would still be missed by the algorithm since such face images are not included in the training data.
-My educated guess further will be that to detect such shadowed faces, the algorithm described would not do a good job, and using neural networks would be recommended.
-Likewise, the algorithm we demonstrated is outperformed by a neural networks for "[Labeled faces in the wild](http://vis-www.cs.umass.edu/lfw/)" dataset where faces are often partially occluded too.

-### Q8:  How did you come up with the idea for using Microsoft Excel for this?
+### Q7:  How did you come up with the idea for using Microsoft Excel for this?

 About 1.5 years back, we had to give an introductory talk on Computer Vision to a wide audience within Amazon, many of whom would have been completely unfamiliar with the subject.
 We thought about starting from the very basics by showing that an image is essentially a 2D array of numbers (for each color channel for color images) and thought about showing these using Excel.

 "Hmm!
 If the numbers are in Excel, I could do more with it" ...
-You get the idea. :-)
+That was the "A-ha" moment.  :-)

-It took about seven hours to create the first version for that talk, which did not include Face Detection and Text recognition.
+It took about seven hours to create the first fully functional version for that talk, which did not include Face Detection and Text recognition.
 The latter took about eight more hours for the first version.

 We have since then discovered several related works that represent images in Excel using this technique: